Goulburn Valley Highway: Route

-Goulburn Valley Highway commences on the southern bank of the Murray River, forming the interstate border with New South Wales, and continues south from Newell Highway in Tocumwal into Victoria as a two-lane, single carriageway rural highway, until it reaches the intersection with Murray Valley Highway in Yarroweyah and heads west concurrently with it until Strathmerton, where it heads south again on its own alignment, through Numurkah until it reaches the major regional centre of Shepperaton, where it widens to a four-lane, dual-carriageway road.
+Goulburn Valley Highway commences on the southern bank of the Murray River, forming the interstate border with New South Wales, and continues south from Newell Highway in Tocumwal into Victoria as a two-lane, single carriageway rural highway, until it reaches the intersection with Murray Valley Highway in Yarroweyah and heads west concurrently with it until Strathmerton, where it heads south again on its own alignment, through Numurkah until it reaches the major regional centre of Shepparton, where it widens to a four-lane, dual-carriageway road.
 It continues south, narrowing back to a two-lane, single carriageway road south of Shepparton until Arcadia, where it widens again to a four-lane, dual-carriageway route and becomes Goulburn Valley Freeway, following the course of the Goulburn River and heading in a south-westerly direction past Nagambie eventually to reach the interchange with Hume Freeway on the northern fringes of Seymour, where it reverts back to a two-lane, single carriageway road as Goulburn Valley Highway and runs through Seymour, then heads in an easterly direction through the towns of Yea, Alexandra, Thornton, before eventually terminating in the centre of Eildon, the gateway town to the Lake Eildon region.

 The road serves the fruit and vegetable growing areas of Goulburn Valley in Victoria, one of Australia's most productive agricultural regions.

 The freeway section is covered with a speed limit of 110 km/h, the standard speed limit for rural freeways in Australia.